-Attaining the desired yield starts from proper management of the pre-planting and post-planting operations of any farm activities.
-In any crop-based farm business, there are pre-planting and post-planting operations you must adhere to ensure a good yield.
-All farm management practices are housed in the pre-planting and post-planting operations.
-You are familiar with some of these operations while some crucial ones are obscure to you.
-You would have a full glimpse of the two operations as you read through.
+All farm management practices are grouped as the pre-planting and post-planting operations.
+You are familiar with some of these operations while some crucial ones are obscure.
+You will fully glimpse the two operations as you read through.

-Pre-planting operations are series of activities carried out in a farm management system prior to planting the seed or planting material.
-They are those operations you carry out before sowing the seeds.
 Pre-planting operations are very important; they are the foundation on which you build the success and survival of the crop.
 Most farmers experience crop failure because of the failure in the pre-planting operations.

 Examples of pre-planting operations are: